 The 10 Best Weighted Blankets

 This wiki has been updated 28 times since it was first published in November of 2017.
 Weighted blankets offer a form of touch therapy that can be deeply soothing to those with ADHD, autism, anxiety, depression, restless leg syndrome, and other conditions that keep people up at night.
 The added pressure from these makes the user feel safe and secure.
 Even if you don't suffer from insomnia, you may still enjoy the comforting feel of one of these models that are made of soft material.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes